Kermetico HVAF Thermal Spray Equipment and Wear Resistant Coatings for Mud Motor Rotors

-HVAF carbide coatings ARE superior to HVOF rivals regarding both wear protection and production cost.
-The high velocity of the in-flight particles (greater than 1,000 m/s) in our HVAF process enables the production of very dense coatings with high bond strength.
+HVAF carbide coatings are superior to HVOF Tungsten carbide for both wear protection and HVAF lower production cost.
+The high velocity of the particles (greater than 1,000 m/s) in our Kermetico HVAF process enables the production of very dense coatings with high bond strength.

 Kermetico HVAF low spraying temperature 1,960-2,010°C and the gentle particle heating lead to minimal feedstock phase transformation and almost nonexistent elemental depletion/decomposition of the in-flight particles.

-Furthermore, the replacement of HVOF using pure oxygen with air in the HVAF process significantly reduces the oxide content in the coatings, which is desirable for high-performance coatings.
+The Kermetico HVAF process significantly reduces the oxide content in the coatings, and produce high-performance coatings.